IT Architecture

 The architect needs to detail this architecture at a logical and physical level so we know what the actual impact is on existing IT systems (applications, databases, networks, etc..).

-In practice an IT architecture does not consist of only 3 IT concepts.
-It normally consists of at least 10 domains, 100 functions, 100 services, 100 capabilities, and 100 IT concepts, principles, and patterns.
+In practice, an IT architecture does not consist of only 3 IT concepts.
+It normally consists of at least ten domains, 100 functions, 100 services, 100 capabilities, and 100 IT concepts, principles, and patterns.
 Every concept gives the enterprise one or more IT capabilities, and it is implemented in one or more IT functions and is provided to actors via one or more IT services.

 Creating an IT architecture is a Hard Job to do

 Creating an IT architecture is not easy.
 It is a hard job to do.
-As an IT architect, you need to address a lot of stakes, concerns, issues, politics, trends, and other matters at the same time.
+As an IT architect, you need to address a lot of stakes, concerns, issues, politics, trends, and other matters simultaneously.

-The Dragon1 open EA method provides a working process to make sure you get your IT architecture approved so it will be used by IT projects.
+The Dragon1 open EA method provides a working process to ensure you approve your IT architecture so IT projects will use it.

 To be a successful IT architect requires years of training and practice.